knz/shakespeare/docs/manual.md

 ### Exit status

-`shakespeare` returns a non-zero exit status is returned in the following circumstances:
+`shakespeare` returns a non-zero exit status in the following circumstances:

 - a cleanup command failed to execute, or terminated with non-zero status.
 - a spotlight command failed to execute, or terminated with a non-zero status.